Is 1.2TB of Internet Data Enough?

 Know your data usage

-Many ISPs allow you to view your data usage throughout the month.
+Many providers allow you to view your data usage throughout the month (especially if they enforce a data cap).
 Take advantage of this feature and keep an eye on how much data you’re using.
 Also, memorize the day of the month when your data cap resets.
 Sometimes waiting on a big download for a day or two is all it takes to avoid going over your data cap.

 Lastly, see if you have the option to get text or email alerts when you go over a certain amount of data usage.
-Some ISPs do this automatically.
+Some provideres do this automatically.

 Stream video in 1080p instead of 4k